InBetweenNames/gentooLTO/CONTRIBUTING.md

 If the PR is to remove an override, make sure it is moved to the `fixed` section of the file.

-If the PR contains a patch that allows an LTO program to build, prefer to keep the patch as a user-patch in the `patches` directory.
+If the PR contains a patch that allows an LTO program to build, prefer to keep the patch as a user-patch in the `patches` directory, incrementing the revision of `sys-config/ltoize` as necessary.
 If this is not possible (perhaps the `EAPI` is too old, for example), then duplicate the ebuild in this repo and add your patch to the `PATCHES` variable, incrementing the `EAPI` as necessary.

 For all other PRs, it is recommended that you make an issue on the issue tracker first so we can discuss the problem being solved